Virtual network service endpoints for Azure Key Vault

 - If this key vault needs to be accessible by any trusted Microsoft services, enable the option to allow Trusted Azure Services to connect to Key Vault.

-For more details, see Configure Azure Key Vault firewalls and virtual networks.
+For more information, see Configure Azure Key Vault firewalls and virtual networks.

 After firewall rules are in effect, users can only perform Key Vault data plane operations when their requests originate from allowed virtual networks or IPv4 address ranges.
 This also applies to accessing Key Vault from the Azure portal.
 Although users can browse to a key vault from the Azure portal, they might not be able to list keys, secrets, or certificates if their client machine is not in the allowed list.
 This also affects the Key Vault Picker by other Azure services.
 Users might be able to see list of key vaults, but not list keys, if firewall rules prevent their client machine.